hc825b/hc825b.github.io/_posts/2018-09-26-cybersec-for-manufacturing.markdown

 ## Company Booths

+See p.77~p.86

 + Verve worked on energy grid and provide services to discover all devices in a place

-  - Kurt
+  - Presenter: Kurt (I didn't get the last name)
   - An agent (a program) that are spread to any device that are capable of running itself.
-Sounds like a worm to me
+Sounds like a worm program to me.
   - A database that helps identify the device

-+ Identify3D provides a software to encrypt all data in centralized server, and enforce authentication over all communications internally and more strict for data sharing to external parties such as other companies in supply chain.

 + cyberpoint provides CATO, a small RasperyPI like device for the company to plug in to the network to discover devices (for Ethernet/IP only, not really on